yodrew/darkroomretreat/manuscript/water.md

 - loosen cap slightly
 - squeeze bottle over bucket, with or without lid.
 Use one hand or put it between your knees for hands-free use
 - wash hands or food
-- slide lid off bucket to drain water into bucket
+- slide lid halfway off bucket and tip it inward drain water into bucket
-- putting food waste in the bucket helps keep the smell down
+- putting food waste in bucket helps keep down smell

 ### upgrade {#upgrade}